 It Might Be Easier to Just Buy a New One

-Alternatively, you could consider buying a new screen all together.
+Alternatively, you could consider buying a new screen altogether.
 The prices of backyard movie screens have come down drastically over the last couple of months, and it’s even possible to buy a large screen for less than $100 currently.
+I’ve even found a 120″ projector screen going for about $26 with over 22,500 feedbacks!.
+Click here to check it out.

 I’ve extensively reviewed and rated outdoor movie screens on this website, giving you a wide selection of options in all sizes and prices.